Tracking the Jet Stream with Plant Wax Biomarkers in Sierra Nevada, California

 University of Massachusetts at Amherst – Ronald B. Gilmore X-Ray Fluorescence Laboratory – July 2022

-Funding Support: Sturgis Exploration Fund, Geological Society of America Graduate Student Grant, and the UMaine Graduate School
+Funding Support: The Robert & Judith Sturgis Family Foundation, Geological Society of America Graduate Student Grant, and the UMaine Graduate School

 The Baboon Lakes of the central Sierra Nevada have sediment records spanning the last 13,000 years.
 Through the funding of the 2022 Bob and Judy Sturgis Exploration Fund Opportunity, I sampled this sediment core for plant wax biomarkers at the University of Cincinnati to understand the relationship between changes in water availability and the migrations of the Jet Stream over this long time scale and process the core for XRF at the University of Massachusetts at Amherst..
 Plant wax biomarkers provide data on the unique isotopic composition of storm tracks to the site, water availability, and the relative evaporation rate.
 This provides insight on past drought periods with its relationship to the migration of the Jet Stream and its storm tracks over time.
 XRF measures elemental composition linked to wind patterns and drought conditions.